pimoroni/Picade-Sketch/README.md

 # Picade Sketch

-This is the default firmware for the Picade;
+This is the 2.x firmware for the Picade;

-* Maps each of the 10 main input buttons to key presses
-* Maps the 4 joystick directions to Up, Down, Left and Right keys
+* Fully user configurable keybindings over Serial
+* Two soft Alt states for bonus keys
+* Keyboard emulation
+* Gamepad emulation with 3 axis and 16 buttons
-* Uses the volume up/down to control the Amp volume
+* Serial volume control

+You can find the 1.x firmware which ships on all Picade PCBs here: https://github.com/pimoroni/Picade-Sketch/tree/v1.x

 ## Custom Keybinding

-You can customise your key bindings to your preference, or to use multiple Picade boards together for a larger arcade cabinet project or multiplayer.

-To create a custom keybinding you should only need to change the inputs mapping at the top of the Sketch.

-A list of modifier key constants can be found here: https://www.arduino.cc/en/Reference/KeyboardModifiers

-Other keys can be represented as a single character, like space `' '` or x `'x'`.
+You can use either PuTTY, Arduino Serial Monitor or the supplied Python library to set and save custom key configurations to your Picade PCB.
+These are stored in EEPROM and preserved during power up.

+See the release forum thread for more information: http://forums.pimoroni.com/t/experimental-configurable-keyboard-gamepad-firmware/1881

 # Picade Megadrive Sketch